The Definitive Geographic Location of Atlantis

 Like the other possible reinterpretations and alterations covered in this section, changes appear to have occurred as the account was passed down over generations.
 The account refers to these multiple retellings and Critias' effort to recount the story told him in his youth.
 It has all the makings of an ancient game of Chinese whispers.

-the seven sages.
+sages.
 He was a relative and a dear friend of my

 great-grandfather, Dropides, as he himself says in many

-passages of his poems; and he told the story to Critias,
+passages of his poems; and he told the story to Critias, my

-my grandfather, who remembered and repeated it to us." - Timaeus
+grandfather, who remembered and repeated it to us." - Timaeus

 "If I (Critias) can recollect and recite enough of what was said by the (Egyptian) priests and brought hither by Solon." - Critias 108d